nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

   * :ref:`peripheral_lbs`
   * :ref:`peripheral_esp`

-* A micro-USB cable to connect the development kit to the PC.
+* A micro-USB cable for every development kit to connect it to the PC.

 To commission the Matter bridge device and control it remotely through a Wi-Fi network, you also need a Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.
 This requires additional hardware depending on your setup.